So here is how to disassemble a Soda Stream Jet to try to figure out what's wrong with it.

 The Problem with My SodaStream JetSo on my SodaStream, it looks like a screw fell out of the filler assembly.

-The filler assembly has to withstand full pressure of a new carbonator (maybe 2500+ PSI?), and so it needs all the screws in place.
-Without the screws, high pressure CO2 leaks out of a gap the machine, making a mess.
+The filler assembly has to withstand full pressure of a new carbonator (maybe 2500+ PSI?), and so it needs all the screws in place to contain the pressure.
+Without the screws, high pressure CO2 forces water out of the fill bottle and through the gap in the filler assembly, making a mess.

 The screws seem to be stainless steel, but they developed some rust.
 After a little rust set in, it looks like this screw weakened enough to break under high pressure.